-Hard of hearing actor Nathan Borg will be joining the long-running soap opera, which has been on the air since 1985 when it debuted in Australia.
+Nathan Borg, who identifies as “Deaf,” will be joining the long-running soap opera, which has been on the air since 1985 when it debuted in Australia.
 It was picked up the following year by the UK’s BBC1, which broadcast it for 21 years.
 It then moved to channel 5 in 2008.
 Famous names have appeared on the show over the years, including Kylie Minogue, Jason Donovan, and Natalie Imbruglia.

 Now Borg will play new teacher, Curtis Perkins, making his debut in episode 8546, which will air in the UK in early 2021.
 He will be featured alongside characters Susan Kennedy and Jane Harris, played by soap legends Jackie Woodburne and Annie Jones.